-The only exception is when you respond to an excessive DSAR that incurs high costs for you to respond.
-Keep in mind however, that this is an exception to the rule that the response should be free of charge for the data subject.
+The only exception is when you respond to an excessive DSAR that incurs high costs for you to reply, allowing you to charge a reasonable fee for the administrative costs or other costs due to the response.
+Keep in mind, however, that this is an exception to the rule that the answer should be free of charge for the data subject.

-What’s the hardest part of responding to a DSAR?
+What’s the most challenging part of responding to a DSAR?

-It seems simple and easy to respond to a DSAR, but many businesses are not ready to respond to these requests quickly because they cannot find the required data easily.
+It seems simple and easy to respond to a DSAR, but many businesses need more time to be ready to respond to these requests quickly because they need help finding the required data.

-A user submits a DSAR and they have to figure out how to find the data of that user and provide access to it.
+A user submits a DSAR and has to figure out how to find that user’s data and provide access.
 Responding to a DSAR requires a good understanding of what data you collect and process, where you store it, how you process it, and for what purposes.
-Deadlines provide you with enough time to gather the necessary information and respond but you have to be prepared in advance and, if necessary, have some DSAR policies in place.
+Deadlines give you enough time to gather the necessary information and respond, but you have to be ready ahead of time and, if needed, have some DSAR policies in place.

-Secure Privacy DSAR portal helps you receive DSARs and manage the process of responding to the request.
+Secure Privacy DSAR portal helps you receive DSARs and manage to respond to requests.

-Only one failure to respond to a DSAR properly leads to a violation of the laws and possibly a fine.
-You need to prepare yourself for responding to DSARs long before you receive the first one.
+Only one failure to respond to a DSAR properly leads to a violation of the law and possibly a fine.
+You must prepare to respond to DSARs long before receiving the first one.